human-centered-ai-lab/CARVIS-WSI/README.md

 `docker build -t slide-heatmap .`

-This command will take some time to run, depending on your system.
-It downloads the latest Docker Python image, installs all dependencies and builds and installs pixman from source, since the prebuild version has a bug with openslide.
+This command may take some time to run, depending on the system.
+It downloads the latest Docker Python image, installs all dependencies and builds and installs pixman from source.
+The prebuild version has a bug with openslide so this is necessary.
 Then it runs some tests and cleans up afterwards.
 Expect some more output while doing so.

+## Usage
+To draw heatmap data, a csv file from iMotions is needed.
+All WSI files viewed in the iMotions meeting must be present inside `data` directory.

 Run a new container with following parameters: